-The script also accepts some parameters, to execute tests, run it with the test parameter and then specify any test parameters, for example:
+The script also accepts some parameters, to execute tests, run it with the test parameter and then specify any test parameters, for example running only tests in the weblate.machine module:

 '''

-./rundev.sh test --failfast weblate.trans
+./rundev.sh test --failfast weblate.machine

 '''

 Note: Be careful that your Docker containers are up and running before running the tests.
 You can check that by running the docker ps command.